TITLE 24

 a.
 A report of the applicant’s entire criminal history record from the State Bureau of Identification or a statement from the State Bureau of Identification that the State Central Repository contains no such information relating to that person.

 b.
 A report of the applicant’s entire federal criminal history record pursuant to the Federal Bureau of Investigation appropriation of Title II of Public Law 92-544 (28 U.S.C. § 534).
-The State Bureau of Identification shall be the intermediary for purposes of this section and the Board of Speech/Language Pathologists, Audiologists and Hearing Aid Dispensers shall be the screening point for the receipt of said federal criminal history records.
+The State Bureau of Identification is the intermediary for purposes of this section and the Board of Speech/Language Pathologists, Audiologists, and Hearing Aid Dispensers is the screening point for the receipt of said federal criminal history records.

 c.
-An applicant may not be licensed as a speech/language pathologist, audiologist or hearing aid dispenser until the applicant’s criminal history reports have been produced.
-An applicant whose record shows a prior criminal conviction that is substantially related to the applicant’s professional practice area, may not be licensed by the Board unless a waiver is granted pursuant to paragraph (b)(3) of this section.
+An applicant may not be licensed as a speech/language pathologist, speech/language pathology assistant, audiologist, or hearing aid dispenser until the applicant’s criminal history reports have been produced.
+An applicant whose record shows a prior criminal conviction that is substantially related to the applicant’s professional practice area may not be licensed by the Board unless a waiver is granted pursuant to paragraph (b)(3) of this section.

 (c) Where the Board has found to its satisfaction that an applicant has been intentionally fraudulent or that false information has been intentionally supplied, it shall report its findings to the Attorney General for further action.